 - Patient history, physical exam, direct microscopic visualization of the parasites, and detection of antibodies against the parasites are methods used to diagnose Chagas disease.

 - Treatment with antiparasitic drugs benznidazole (Rochagan, Ragonil) and nifurtimox (Lampit) kill or inhibit T. cruzi parasites; drugs are available from the CDC.

 - Chronic-phase patients are usually treated using treatments directed at the specific symptoms or organ damage.

-- There is no vaccine against Chagas disease parasites for humans, but many experts suggest that elimination of primitive housing and education may prevent most cases of Chagas disease; insecticides and insect repellants may also help prevent Chagas disease.
+- There is no vaccine against Chagas disease parasites for humans, but many experts suggest that elimination of primitive housing and increasing education about the disease may prevent most cases of Chagas disease; insecticides and insect repellants may also help prevent Chagas disease.

 Next: What is Chagas disease?